 But, wait, there’s a lot more

 Once you get past section 2, the GND transitions from a green manifesto to one that is decidedly blue – by that I mean, Democrat blue.
 The last four pages of the GND speak to equality, social justice, jobs, and healthcare.
-Again, word count tells the story with “jobs” being used 4 times, “unions” 3 times and “indigenous people“ 7 times.
+Again, word count tells the story with “jobs” being used 4 times, “unions” 3 times and “indigenous people“ 7 times (to be fair, these 7 mentions all took place in a single paragraph).
 Some examples: